-SH-PIC Program Evaluation: To be completed by intern at the end of the training year and discussed with supervisor during intern final eval meeting. uation
+SH-PIC Program Evaluation: To be completed by intern at the end of the training year and discussed with supervisor due intern final evaluation meeting. ring

 Intern: Supervisor(s):

 Dates of Evaluation: to

+This Descence Freduction is stilled by CU DIC to continuelly incomes and only one the twe

-This Program Evaluation is utilized by SH-PIC to continually improve and enhance the training program.
-All responses are reviewed by the Training Committee, and your feedback is carefully considered.
-Any ratings of or "Fair" will result in action by the Training Committee to address the problematic item, so please include de explanatory comments wherever applicable in order to help us respond most effectively.
+This Program Evaluation is utilized by SH-PIC to continually improve and enhance the trair program.
+All responses are reviewed by the Training Committee, and your feedback is care considered.
+Any ratings of "Poor" or "Fair" will result in action by the Training Committee t address the problematic item, so please include detailed explanatory comments wherever applicable in order to help us respond most effectively. fully

 Scoring Criteria: 1=Poor; 2= Fair; 3= Good; 4= Excellent

+Scornig Criteria: 1-Foor; 2- Fair; 5- Good; 4- Excenent

-Cohort Experience: In this section, please provide ratings related to your recurring training activities.
+Cohort Experience: In this section, please provide ratings related to your recurring training activities. ıg

 Overall quality of didactic lectures

 Relevance of didactic lecture topics

 Group Supervision

 Professional Development Group

 Opportunities for peer support and socialization

 Psychiatry Grand Rounds (bi-weekly)

 Psychologist Staff Consultation Group (monthly)

 Treatment Team Meetings (per site)

 Comments:

 Overall Quality of Training in Major Areas of Professional Functioning

-For the following items on SH-PIC's identified areas of competency, please rate the quality of the training you ha received in each.
-Please consider your experience with didactic seminars, professional development opportunities, and supervision, as well as direct clinical experiences and other experiential training. ive
+For the following items on SH-PIC's identified areas of competency, please rate the quality of the training you have received in each.
+Please consider your experience with didactic seminars, professional development opportunities, and supervision, as well as direct clinical experiences and other experiential training.

 Research

 Scientific Knowledge and methods

 Research and evaluation

-Comments:

 Ethical and Legal Standards

 Ethics codes, guidelines, and standards

 Ethical decision-making

 Relevant law, regulations, and policy

-Comments:

 Individual and Cultural Diversity

-Breadth of clinical experiences with diverse clients (e.g., country of origin, non-English speaking, ableness, socioeconomic status, legally-involved, race/ethnicity, chronically homeless, serious mental illness, sexual orientation, gender identity, education level, and so forth)
+Breadth of clinical experiences with diverse clients (e.g., country of origin, non-English speaking, ableness, socioeconomic status, legallyinvolved, race/ethnicity, chronically homeless, serious mental illness, sexual orientation, gender identity, education level, and so forth)

-Comments:

 Professional Values, Attitudes, and Behaviors

-Quality of Training

-Comments:

 Communication and Interpersonal Skills

-Quality of Training

-Comments:

 Assessment

-Quality of Training
+Intervention

+Supervision (recall that, for the purposes of this evaluation, you are rating the training you received in this required area of competence, NOT the supervision you received)

 Comments:

-Intervention
+Consultation and Interprofessional/Interdisciplinary Skills

 Quality of Training

 Comments:

-Supervision (recall that, for the purposes of this evaluation, you are rating the training you received in this required area of competence, NOT the supervision you received)

-Quality of Training

-Comments: Consultation and Interprofessional/Interdisciplinary Skills Quality of Training Comments: Please provide additional comments/feedback about the SH-PIC's overall training in the major areas of professioning: ssional Please answer the following questions regarding your overall experience at SH-PIC.
+Please provide additional comments/feedback about the SH-PIC's overall training in the m aior

+areas of professional functioning: ujor

 Please answer the following questions regarding your overall experience at SH-PIC.

-Overall quality of training Overall quality of training Overall quality of training Comments: Overall quality of training Comments: Breadth of clinical intervention experience Overall quality of training Comments: Breadth of clinical intervention experience Overall quality of training Comments: Breadth of clinical intervention experience Overall quality of training Comments: Breadth of clinical intervention experience
+Overall quality of training

 Comments:

+Presedth of align cal intermention and an an

+Breadth of clinical intervention experience

+Comments:

+Satisfaction with number of client contacts

+Substaction with humber of cheft contacts

+Comments:

+Clarity of expectations and responsibilities of internat training site

 Clarity of expectations and responsibilities of intern at training site

 Comments:

 Role of intern at the site

 Comments:

+Comments.

 Caseload was appropriate to meeting educational/training needs

 Comments:

 Please provide additional comments/feedback about your experience at SH-PIC:

+Thease provide additional comments/recuback about your experience at 51-1 le.

-Please answer the following question regarding your primary supervision experiences.
+Please answer the following question regarding your primary supervision experience ces.

 Helpfulness of supervision

 Ability of supervisors

 Frequency of supervision